alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Aside:** A generic serializer is like a toddler with a marker: it will eagerly “help” by drawing *every property it can reach* onto your public API.

-In your C# code, the private constructor enforces the invariant (you can’t have both value and error at the same time).
-A generic serializer doesn’t know (or care) about that—it just sees properties and prints them:
+Many `Result` implementations expose `Value`/`Error` (and flags like `IsSuccess`) as public properties.
+A generic serializer will happily turn that internal shape into your public API—it just sees public properties and emits them (often with a camelCase naming policy), e.g.:

 ```json
 {